Syndica/sig/readme.md

 Zig's own definition: `Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.`

-1. **Optimized performance**: Zig provides control over how your program runs at a low level, similar to languages like C or C++.
-It allows fine-grained control over aspects such as memory management and system calls, which can lead to improved performance.
+1. **Optimized performance**: Zig provides control over how your program runs at a low level, similar to languages like C. It allows fine-grained control over aspects such as memory management and system calls, which can lead to improved performance.

-2. **Safety focus**: Zig has features built in to prevent common bugs and safety issues.
-For example, it includes built-in testing and bounds checking, which can help avoid problems such as buffer overflows and undefined behavior.
+2. **Safety focus**: Zig has features built in to prevent common bugs and safety issues common in C. For example, it includes built-in testing and bounds checking, which can help avoid problems such as buffer overflows and undefined behavior.

 3. **Readability and maintainability**: Zig syntax is designed to be straightforward and clear.
 This can make the code easier to understand, more maintainable, and less prone to bugs.